Using EFR Connect Mobile App for OTA DFU#

 application-crc.gbl: user application with a CRC32 checksum

 apploader.gbl: AppLoader (including minimal Bluetooth stack)

-.gblfiles to your smart phone so the mobile app can find them.
-You can either transfer them via USB to any folder on your phone or just place it to a cloud storage which is available from your phone (e.g. Google Drive, Dropbox, iCLoud)
+.gblfiles to your smartphone so the mobile app can find them.
+You can either transfer them via USB to any folder on your phone or place it to a cloud storage, which is available from your phone (e.g., Google Drive, Dropbox, iCloud, and so on).

 Launch the EFR Connect mobile app.

 In the EFR Connect Mobile App#

 After you are in the app, do the following:

 Bluetooth Browserand find and connect to your kit (default name "Empty Example").